 #2 the yarn is marled, plied with one strand of colored sheep and one natural white

 Jani released a new yarn called Mucklmarl that's spun from the fleeces of these colored Flat Island sheep plied with her white Nash Island.
 It is bouncy and soft but also woolly and just exactly what I want a sweater of!
 I came home with an SQ (sweater quantity) and am spending waaaaay too much time considering my options of what to cast on.
+Sarah Hunt, aka Fibertrek, and the leader of the Wool Scout retreat along with Jani, knit a Dreyma pullover in the lighter shade of Mucklmarl with a solid for the colorwork.
+Love this!

 Right??!!!